392 pp., 6.125 x 9.25, 20 halftones, 1 map, 4 graphs, 1 table

 About the Author

-Max Felker-Kantor is visiting assistant professor of history at Ball State University.
+Max Felker-Kantor is assistant professor of history at Ball State University.

 For more information about Max Felker-Kantor, visit the Author Page.